 Natural Tooth Preservation & Restoration

-In a root canal, the living tissue inside your tooth is taken out and replaced with special dental fillings.
-This helps the tooth work like normal again.
-By choosing a root canal, you not only extend the life of your natural tooth but also maintain the health of your jaw bone and surrounding tissues.
-Plus, keeping your original tooth can save you both pain and money in the future.
+During a root canal, the inner tissue of the tooth is removed and replaced with a specialised dental filling, restoring normal function.
+This procedure not only prolongs the life of your natural tooth but also supports the health of your jawbone and surrounding tissues.
+Retaining your original tooth can help prevent future discomfort and expenses.

-- Red or swollen gums around the affected tooth.
+- Swollen or reddened gums near the affected tooth

 What to Expect at a Root Canal Appointment